Cal-CS-61A-Staff/examtool-web/apps/write/README.md

 ```
 to specify the scrambled depths, which are zero-indexed.
 Questions are one level lower than their parent group.

+To fix a particular group or question in its place while scrambling the others, use the syntax
+`# BEGIN GROUP FIXED` or `# BEGIN QUESTION FIXED`.
+You can still provide titles (for groups) and point values
+while using this syntax.

 ## Define Syntax
 It is also possible to replace particular words or variables in an exam for each student, to prevent cheating.
 The syntax is